truist/reveal.js/slides/LEDs/LEDs.md

 * Watch out for big lies about lumens.

+* Here's how to check:

     * Consumer-grade LED technology is up to ~100-150 lumens per watt.

     * 18650 (rechargeable lithium) batteries can provide 1W for about 10 hours, or 10W for 1 hour.

         * (A single AA battery can provide 1W for about 3 hours.)

-* Armed with these facts, you can check the product listing!

 ## Let's check one!